Luminous Fast Blue Optical Transients as very massive star core-collapse events: Black hole formation and LFBOT event rates

 The remnant formation time for each stellar model is the seed time, plus the age of the model at core-collapse (although for these short-lived stars, this is negligible compared with cosmological timescales).
 In this way, we construct a metallicity-weighted supernova rate and BH formation rate as a function of redshift.
 Since all (confirmed) LFBOTs thus far have redshifts $z<0.4$, we compare the mean rate of supernovae and BH-forming events over this redshift range, for different values of M$_{\rm BH, min}$.
 Specifically, we calculate the mean ratio of the supernova rate and the formation rate of BHs with mass M$_{\rm BH, min}$ or greater.
 As the form of CSFH$(Z,z)$ is uncertain, we repeat the process with two extreme variations of the CSFH$(Z,z)$.
 These are defined by shifting the \citet{2006ApJ...638L..63L} model by $\pm$0.2\,dex in 12$+$log(O/H), which captures the approximate envelope of possible CSFHs found by \citet{2019MNRAS.488.5300C}.

 The results are shown in Figure \ref{fig:Rbh}.
 Using the fiducial CSFH we find that the birth rate of BHs at $z<0.4$ with masses $\gtrsim$38\,M$_{\odot}$ is $\sim$0.1\% of the CCSN rate, matching LFBOTs.
+The progenitor temperatures, luminosities and radii pre-collapse are provided in Figure \ref{fig:HRD} of Appendix \ref{sec:apx}.
 For a CSFH of the same form but peaking at a metallicity 0.2\,dex lower in 12$+$log(O/H), we find a higher BH mass threshold of $\gtrsim$41\,M$_{\odot}$ is required, because there are more high-mass BHs being formed overall with respect to CCSNe.
 The reverse is true for a CSFH which peaks 0.2\,dex higher, yielding a threshold of $\gtrsim$33\,M$_{\odot}$.
 Therefore, varying the CSFH changes the absolute number of BHs being born \citep[although not the general shape of the BH mass distribution,][]{2023ApJ...948..105V}, and the number formed with respect to CCSNe.

 Above mass cuts of $\sim$45\,M$_{\odot}$, the ratio of birth rates remains constant, because the cut has moved into the PISN mass gap, and only black holes with masses above the gap are contributing.
 In summary, we find that the birth rate of BHs heavier than several tens of Solar masses is similar to the LFBOT rate, and that this result is robust against uncertainties in the CSFH.